Skip to content

 The transition will occur anytime within the 24-hour period on the scheduled date.

-The sponsor will receive an email notifying them that the transition is complete, and that the group’s users should now access your Blue storage via /blue/.
+The sponsor will receive an email from the UFIT-RC support system notifying them that the transition is complete, and that the group’s users should now access your Blue storage via /blue/<group>.
 Again, it will be up to the sponsor to notify group members that the transition is complete.

 Will burst quotas be transferred to /blue storage?